 \subsection{Continuous Adaptation}

-While the latent action pretrained video model provides robust semantic grounding, it lacks the physical precision needed for smooth, low-level robot control.
+While the latent action pretrained video model provides robust semantic grounded physical priors, it lacks the physical precision needed for smooth, low-level robot control.
 To address this gap, we augment the pretrained model to output continuous actions, utilizing a flow matching decoder trained on real robot trajectories.
 This adaptation enables temporally smooth, physically consistent motor commands conditioned on visual and linguistic contexts.